Charity with Four Children

-Charity with Four Children is a sculpture by the Italian artist Gian Lorenzo Bernini.
+Charity with Four Children also called Charity With Four Putti [Schuder] is a sculpture by the Italian artist Gian Lorenzo Bernini.
 Executed between 1627 and 1628, the work is housed in the Vatican Museums in Vatican City.
 The small terracotta sculpture represents Charity breast-feeding a child, with three other children playing.
-There is an imprint of Bernini's thumbprint in the clay.
+The work includes an imprint of Bernini's thumbprint in the clay.